jfmm/LDV-Program-Quiz/README.md

 # LDV-Program-Quiz
 An app that tells you what learning programs you're elegibe for.
+Check out a live demo [here](https://codepen.io/moralejf/full/KaqmYv/)

 ## Dependencies
 1. **`Array.find()` method polyfill**: Because we need to support Internet Explorer, the `find()` method of the Array object prototype must be polyfilled.
 Right now the polyfill is included within the first part of `quiz-app.js`.
 If IE support is dropped, the polyfill code may be removed.